mitchweaver/hugo-easy-gallery/README.md

 Fixing bugs as I come across them for my personal website as the original maintainer is no longer active

+Also filling source our with comments as I try to understand how it works.

 Preserving original readme as-is below:

 ---------